permafrost06/rm-skin-builder/README.md

 ## ToDos

 1. Move the huge strings to another file.
 New extension I'm thinking .rms (RainMeterScript). ✅
-1. Make a ~~parser~~transpiler to ~~parse~~transpile aforementioned .rms files. ✅
+2. Make a ~~parser~~transpiler to ~~parse~~transpile aforementioned .rms files. ✅
-1. Modify the script to build to `.rmskin` and/or skin with correct folder structure.
+3. Modify the script to build to `.rmskin` and/or skin with correct folder structure.
-1. Reusable styles.
+4. Reusable styles.
-1. Add row/column placement option (similar to Bootstrap CSS).
+5. Add row/column placement option (similar to Bootstrap CSS).
-1. Add common meter/measure presets.
+6. Add common meter/measure presets.
-1. Create a hack that changes the default `StringAlign` behaviour so that using the value "R" on X option of next meter places the two meters side by side.
+7. Create a hack that changes the default `StringAlign` behaviour so that using the value "R" on X option of next meter places the two meters side by side.
 Abstract this away somehow.
-1. Make the script installable via pip and make script globally available.
+8. Make the script installable via pip and make script globally available.
-2. Fix the export functionality - export to custom skin folder instead of just `rmsdev`.
+9. Fix the export functionality - export to custom skin folder instead of just `rmsdev`. ✅
+10. Check if export folder is empty before export, prompt user.
-3. Add project settings to file like webpack config but simpler.
+11. Add project settings to file like webpack config but simpler.
-4. Fix foreach loop - change syntax to `foreach var in array` and add support for multiple array enumeration.
+12. Fix foreach loop in transpiler - change syntax to `foreach var in array` and add support for multiple array enumeration.
+13. Add number array generation support - similar to range() in python to transpiler.
+14. Add section templates support to transpiler.